-The term “branding” is often overused, but your personal brand who you are and what you stand for is your authentic voice that can keep you present in the workplace, even when you decide to take a break from it.
+The term “branding” is probably overrated and not used the right way, but your personal brand is who you are and what you stand for.
+Branding is the authentic voice that can keep you present in the workplace, even when you decide to take a break from it.

 1. Take on side projects.

-Do it for fun or do it for free, says Weinberg.
+Do it for fun or do it for free.
 You never know, but down the road, those side projects could turn into real, lucrative ventures for you.
 Side projects are also a great way to explore your passions, hobbies, and interests.
 Use the time you have now to delve deeper into and develop your other skills and talents.

 2. Volunteer the smart way.